Osmansafak-tr/blogShareWebApi_nodejs/README.md

 # blogShareWebApi_nodejs
 A web api for sharing blogs.
-Used Node.js framework and MondoDb database.
+Used Node.js framework and MongoDb database.